 - 1. Obtain an initial reference to the SecurityManager object. - 2.
-Acquire a PrincipleAuthenticator object from the security manager. - 3.
-Create a GSSUPAuthData struct containing the GSSUP password, cpassword>, and domain, <domain>. - Insert the GSSUPAuthData struct, auth_data, into the any, auth_data_any. - 5.
+Acquire a PrincipleAuthenticator object from the security manager. - 4.
+Insert the GSSUPAuthData struct, auth\data, into the any, auth data any. - 5.
 Initialize an empty credentials holder object to hold the security attributes of this client. - 6.
 Call authenticate() on the PrincipleAuthenticator object to authenticate the client principal.
 If the authenticate() operation returns a value of Security::SecAuthSuccess, the security attributes of the authenticated object are stored in credentials.value.